iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 [Tables with htmlTable and some alternatives](https://cran.r-project.org/web/packages/htmlTable/vignettes/tables.html)
 - [Project-oriented workflow](https://irudnyts.github.io//project-oriented-workflow/)
 - [Maintenance Updates of Future Backends and doFuture](https://www.jottr.org/2019/01/07/maintenance-updates-of-future-backends-and-dofuture/)
-- [RTest: pretty testing of R packages](https://medium.com/@zappingseb/rtest-pretty-testing-of-r-packages-50f50b135650).
-The specflow and cucumber.io for R. Enabling non-coders to interpret test reports for R-packages, moreover allowing non-coders to create test cases.
-A step towards simple r package validation.
-- [vdiffr 0.3.0](https://www.tidyverse.org/articles/2019/01/vdiffr-0-3-0/).
-We’re thrilled to announce that vdiffr 0.3.0 is now on CRAN! vdiffr is a testthat extension that makes it easy to add visual unit tests for R plots

 # 01.01.2019
 ## R